 My name is Ana Isabel Ramos and I love that my initials spell “air”.
 I feel this is no coincidence, because one of the first lessons I learnt while studying graphic design was that the white on a page was as important as what was printed.

 No wonder this has influenced my sketchbooks and illustrations of my life in three different continents, and today it feeds my embroideries too.
 A few years ago I challenged my notion that embroidery was difficult and found in it a fantastic way to translate into fabric my passion for line drawing.
 Since that day, I have learned from the Club’s members and shared with them my passion for different embroidery traditions around the world.

-The air Embroidery Club is a membership subscription club you can join for 6 or 12 months.
+The air Embroidery Club is an online membership subscription club you can join for 6 or 12 months.
 This is how it works:

 with each template, you will have plenty of photographs to guide you